 It has been a few months since I first arrived in Hatfield and I cannot believe how quickly time has gone by.
-Although Hatfield isn’t one of the most exciting places to spend time, fortunately London is just a short train ride away.
+Although Hatfield isn’t one of the most exciting places to spend time, fortunately bustling and lively London is just a short train ride away.
 For one of my study abroad reports, I put together a brief list of some of my favourite things to do in London.

 There are so many markets in London and each one offers a different experience.
 Camden Market near Kings Cross is perfect for alternative fashion, while Borough Market is a food lover’s paradise.
 If you are looking for antiques and Hugh Grant, head to Notting Hill to check out the Portobello Road Market.
 My favourite market of all was the Columbia Road Flower Market, where you can see beautiful vibrant flowers at any time of year – perfect on a dreary England day.